safe-global/safe-wallet-web/src/services/ls-migration/README.md

 # Local storage migration
-This service is for migrating local user data from the old safe-react app to web-core (the new app).
+This service is for migrating locally stored user data from the old safe-react app to web-core (the new app).

 ## What we migrate
 We migrate the Address Book and Added Safes.